radar/ryanbigg.com/_posts/2019-09-19-hiring-juniors-2019.markdown

 Now that you know where to find them, you'll want to know how to find the _best_ ones.
 For that purpose, I want to talk about how you should interview your junior developers.

+## Interviewing

+I think a good interview process takes the shape of two stages: a take home coding test, and a second stage comprising of two interviews: a social interview and a tech interview.

+Here's how we've done it at Culture Amp.
+We sent anyone who applied a coding challenge written in Ruby, involving some basic Ruby tests for things like Arrays and Hashes.
+It also contained a test suite they had to extend and pass.
+They had two weeks to complete it.

+When we received the coding test back from them, we scored it according to a bunch of yes or questions like "did they use an `attr_reader` here?".
+The people with the highest grade then got through to the next stage, our social and tech interview stage.

+In this second stage, juniors bring their coding tests in, and we interview them about their knowledge of tech during the tech interview.
+At the half-way point of the interview, we switch to a pairing mode where the juniors expand on their coding test.
+All of this is done with with two Culture Amp employees in the room -- usually a mixed gender pair.
+We interview in pairs to eliminate bias that may arise during a 1-on-1 interview.

+The junior drives the development of the code and can ask us any questions they wish -- even down to what Ruby method they could use to solve a problem.
+We give them some direction and observe them go through this exercise.

+This tech interview is designed to assess how well the juniors can work with other people -- not to gauge how well they can code.
+This is because a junior developer will spend most of their time working with other people, listening to them and collaborating, rather than doing development themselves.
+It also helps us gauge how open they are to asking questions, or knowing when they're stuck.
+These are important things to check because they'll be doing a lot of that kind of thing when they come to work with us.

+The social interview is the 2nd interview stage, and in this one we assess their social abilities by asking them a bunch of open ended questions like "What kind of projects have you worked on with other people?".
+We value this interview slightly higher than the coding test.

+What we look for in this interview is how friendly or outgoing the junior developer is, as well as any particular red flags.
+If someone champions their own efforts while diminishing the work of others, that's a huge red flag.
+If they prefer to work alone instead of in a group, that's another.

+That's a quick run-through of how we've ran our interview process, and from the almost 250 interviews we've done, I can give you three big tips for when you're interviewing juniors.

 ### Tip #1: Treat them gently

 The first is to treat them gently.
 For some people you interview, this will be one of their very first interviews.
 If you're both lucky, it'll be their very first.
 You might be working with this person in the near future, so treat the interview like a _collaboration_ rather than an _interrogation_.
 Treat them gently.